volodymyrhudyma/blog/content/blog/usecallback-in-react.md

 ```

 After doing this small change, check the console and note that the **Button** component rendered **only once**, because it receives the same **handleClick** callback and **React.memo** now can memoize the component properly.

+## Do Not Overuse The Hook

+The example above is simple enough to understand how the **useCallback** works, but it is a **bad example** and such optimizations of small functions should not be used in the production code.

+As we already mentioned, inline functions are cheap, but **useCallback** hook is not.

+Apart from decreasing the readability of the code to some point, it also has to compare the dependencies from the dependency array for every re-render to decide whether it should re-define the function.

+Often the computation for this comparison can be more expensive than just re-defining the function.

+Refer to [this article](https://kentcdodds.com/blog/usememo-and-usecallback) to see why in some cases using the hook is worse than not using it.

+## Summary

+To sum everything up, the **useCallback** hook is used to memoize the functions and preserve their instances between the renders.

+It can bring a performance boost when used in combination with the **React.memo** HOC, however it can also decrease performance when not used properly.

+Always remember that everything comes with a cost, even hooks that are designed to optimize the performance.

+Sometimes, **not wrapping** a simple function in the **useCallback** hook is the best optimization.